 From fiscal year to fiscal year, Budget Act requirements for the Physical Plant and Instructional Support program may change.
-The Chancellor's Office encourages district staff to familiarize themselves with current the Budget Act and accompanying legislation to understand these programmatic changes.
+The Chancellor's Office encourages district staff to familiarize themselves with the current Budget Act and accompanying legislation to understand these programmatic changes.
 Additionally, districts are responsible for complying with encumbrance and expenditure periods indicated in Budget Act and accompanying legislation.
 The date by which funds must be expended varies depending on the budget language in a given year.
 Please review the latest Budget Act to see if there are any funding restrictions.

 The scope, justification, and costs associated with districts' PFPs are the salient portion of each district's contract with the state.
 Changes to the scope or cost must be approved by the Chancellor's Office via FUSION.
 Frequently districts will find that the budgeted amount will either be in excess of the project costs at bid award or will be insufficient to cover the lowest bid.
 If the cost included in the PFP is greater than the bid amount, the district may award the bid and at a later date request use of the bid savings for an alternative project.
 If the bid is greater than the costs estimated in the PFP, the district should notify the Physical Plant and Instructional Support program monitor.
 The district will need to supply information to the Chancellor's Office to indicate the reason why the bid is greater than the initial cost estimate.
-Additionally, the district will need to indicate how it plans to meet the funding shortfall while addressing the scope of the project.
-California Community Colleges Physical Plant and Instructional Support Guidelines, Page | 6
+Additionally, the district will need to indicate how it plans to meet the funding shortfall while addressing the scope of the proposal.
+This process must take place before the district issues a new contract for the project.